willg/adaSMU/updates/update1.md

 ========

 ### Architecture

-The system is broken into two seperate tasks -- the dacTask and the UI task.
+The system is broken into two separate tasks -- the `dacTask` and the `UI` task.
-The UI task manages the user interface, and the dacTasks manages the DAC set- point given a desired set point.
-Each tasks are outlined below:
+The `UI` task manages the user interface, and the `dacTasks` manages the DAC set- point given a desired set point.
+Each of the tasks are outlined below:

 ### User Interface

-The user interface (UI) displays the SMU's set point on the STM32F429 Discovery board's LCD, and accepts input from both the push button and the touch screen.
-The push button zeros the SMU's output, and the touch screen has four vitural buttons, allowing the user to increase and decrease the SMU output by 1.0 and 0.1 volts.
+The user interface (`UI`) displays the SMU's set point on the STM32F429 Discovery board's LCD, and accepts input from both the push button and the touch screen.
+The push button zeros the SMU's output, and the touch screen has four virtual buttons, which allows the user to change the output in 1V and 0.1V increments.

-When the user changes the desired output voltage via the touchscreen or a button, the UI task updates the LCD, and then updates the dacTask's set point.
+When the user changes the desired output voltage via the touchscreen or a button, the UI task updates the LCD, and then updates the `dacTask`'s set point.

 ### DAC Control

 The DAC is controlled by a dedicated task that exposes an atomic variable to allow other tasks to set the desired output voltage.
 At this point in the development, a task is probably more overhead than required, and the system could be better served with a procedure called to set the output voltage.
 We decided to keep the DAC controlled by a dedicated task because we plan to have a control loop around the DAC with the desired voltage, desired current, measured voltage, and measured current as inputs.
-Putting this control loop in a dedicated task with the appropriate priority level would allow the system to maintain the required real-time responce to interface safely with loads such as battery charging.
+Putting this control loop in a dedicated task with the appropriate priority level would allow the system to maintain the required real-time response to interface safely with loads such as battery charging.

 ### Offset and Scale Correction

 In order to drive the +-12V output, the 0-3V DAC output must be scaled to match the characteristics of the offset and scale hardware.
-Starting with the approximate model of Vout = 8 * dacVoltage - 12, we measured the actual slope and intercept, adjusted our model and achieved excellent correlation between the desired setpoint and the measured SMU output voltage.
-In the following images show the agreemnt between the SMU output voltage set on the Discovery board, and the actual ouput voltage measured on the Keithley volt meter.
+Starting with the approximate model of Vout = 8 * dacVoltage - 12, we measured the actual slope and intercept, adjusted our model and achieved excellent correlation between the desired set point and the measured SMU output voltage.
+In the following images show the agreement between the SMU output voltage set on the Discovery board, and the actual output voltage measured on the Keithley volt meter.

 ![alt text](https://dl.dropboxusercontent.com/s/d3q3asdv6h2huk7/tracking1.jpg "Tracking at +1V out")